 Economic Development Office

-Economic development professionals can advise and assist you on a wide range of topics like Site Location Assistance, Business Self-Help Office, Facilitation – city connections with such organizations as Industry Canada, the Business Development Bank, and the Ministry of Economic Development, Trade and Tourism enables us to help you to access appropriate government programs, and networking opportunities.
+Economic development professionals can advise and assist you on a wide range of topics like Site Location Assistance, Business Self-Help Office, Facilitation – of city connections with such organizations as Industry Canada, the Business Development Bank, and the Ministry of Economic Development, Trade and Tourism enables us to help you to access appropriate government programs and networking opportunities.
 City also provides comprehensive information advocacy – EDO represents the interests of business and economic development interests in the development and application of government policy and legislation.

 By-Laws and Enforcement

 The Office of the City Clerk maintains a list of frequently requested ‘By-laws Online’ including Building Permit By-law, Development Charges By-law, Hydro Development Charges By-law, etc. In addition, By-law Enforcement responds to complaints relating to violations of City By-laws, including zoning, property standards, fencing, littering, dumping, noise disturbances, and smoke alarms.

 ‘Forms Online’ lists the most frequently requested applications, including Consent to Sever, Site Plan Approval, and Condominium Application.

 The City contracts to supply various goods and services, including construction.

 The Committee of Adjustment is composed of seven members appointed by the Council of Mississauga.
 The Committee of Adjustment is authorized by the Ontario Planning Act to grant minor variances from the provisions of the Zoning By-law, to permit extensions, enlargements, or variations of existing legal non-conforming uses, and give consent to an owner of land who wishes to sell, convey or transfer an interest “part” of their land.